Aryaman07/github_series/Aryaman/task.md

 QC.
 Is it possible to do a git commit before git add. if you have made any changes.
 Explain why?
-Ans-  No, because according to the process first, we have to add the file and then commit changes to it After making the changes we will add them using ìgit add .î and then we can commit it using (commit -a).
+Ans-  No, because according to the process first, we have to add the file and then commit changes to it After making the changes we will add them using ‚Äúgit add .‚Äù and then we can commit it using (commit -a).
 QD. why is git diff used?
 Ans- git diff is used to track the difference between the changes made on a file.
 This command shows all the changes which are done.
 Diff command takes two inputs and reflects the differences between them.
-These inputs donít need to be filed only.
+These inputs don‚Äôt need to be filed only.
 It can be branches, working trees, commits, and more.
 QE.
 Can we leave a commit message as blank?
-Ans- Yes , we can leave a commit message blank. git commit -a ó allow-empty-message -m msg
+Ans- Yes , we can leave a commit message blank. git commit -a ‚Äî allow-empty-message -m msg
 It is a valid request, commit can have no message at all.
 Link to GitHub repository :
 https://github.com/Aryaman07/git_series

-#Task-3.
+# Task-3.
 Q 1.What is meant by the term fork and clone?
 Ans- Forking: A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.
 A forked repository differs from a clone in that a connection exists between your fork and the original repository itself.
 In this way, your fork acts as a bridge between the original repository and your personal copy where you can contribute back to the original project using Pull Request.
 Cloning: When you create a new repository on GitHub, it exists as a remote location where your project is stored.
 You can clone your repository to create a local copy on your computer so that you can sync between both the local and remote locations of the project.